White-footed Ants in Central Florida

-White-footed ants (WFA) get their common name from their very light-colored feet.
-Mature colonies can range from 8,000 to 3 million individuals.
-WFA are found across the southern United States in Florida, Georgia, South Carolina and Louisiana.
-WFA’s feed on plant nectars and honeydew, which is a sweet substance produced by many sap-sucking insects such as aphids, mealybugs, and scales.
-These ants are considered by homeowners to be a nuisance pest because they are frequently observed foraging in kitchens, bathrooms, and the exterior of buildings.
+White-footed ants get their name from their very light-colored feet.
+Mature ant colonies can range from 8,000 to 3 million individuals.
+Common throughout Florida, white-footed ants feed on plant nectars and honeydew.
+Honeydew is a sweet substance produced by aphids, mealybugs, and scales.
+White-footed ants are a nuisance pest and are frequently seen crawling in kitchens, bathrooms, and the exterior of homes and buildings.

 White-footed Ant Habitat

-RWFA are arboreal ants, commonly found trailing along tree trunks, branches and shrubs.
-White-footed ants build their nests at or above ground level in numerous locations in and around homes.
-They will enter structures through any small openings and can be seen trailing heavily on interior and exterior walls of buildings.
-Nests can be found in trees, bushes, under palm fronds, leaf litter, rain gutter, wall voids and attics.
-Colonies are large and seem to be interconnected with other WFA nests in the area.
+These ants prefer trees as a habitat and construct nests in tree trunks, branches, and shrubs.
+They build nests at or above ground level in numerous locations near homes.
+White-footed ants enter structures through any small opening.
+These ants are observed trailing heavily on the interior and exterior walls of buildings.
+Nests can be found in trees, bushes, rain gutters, wall voids, and attics.
+Colonies are large and seem to be interconnected with other white-footed ant nests in the area.

 White-footed Ant Behaviors, Threats or Dangers